What is a flattened PDF?

 - the information cannot be changed when someone else is viewing the PDF,

-- you will get all the visual elements in print (flattening a PDF removes transparency information and converts images to a format the printer can read),
+- all visual elements are printed correctly (flattening a PDF removes transparency information and converts images to a format the printer can read),

-- the annotations are readable in all PDF readers,
+- annotations are readable in all PDF readers,

-- the usability of a PDF is improved.
+- the usability of the PDF is improved.

 How to flatten a PDF?

 Flatten the PDF in Adobe Acrobat, or use one of many web-based PDF editors, such as PDF2Go.
-After you have transformed the PDF into the image, you can convert it back to PDF using the JPG to PDF converter.
+After you have converted the PDF to an image, you can convert it back to PDF using the JPG to PDF converter.